Due the Coronavirus pandemic the Mayor has asked that we close all offices to the public.

 You must fill out a notary application which can be downloaded in the Quick Links section of this page or picked up from our office.
 All applications must be returned by noon on the day the county commission meets for your name to be put on the docket.

 The county commissioners meet every 3rd Monday of the month.
-Any time after the meeting you can call our office to see if you were approved or visit in person to finish the notary process.
-Upon returning to our office you will pay your fees and be sworn into a 4-year term.
+We will call you if you didn’t get approved.
+Please click here to make an appointment to come to the office, you will pay your $12 fee and be sworn into a 4-year term.

-Once all your paperwork has been returned to our office from the state then you may come at any time to pick it up.
+commission in the mail.
+If so, then you may make an appointment to pick it up by clicking here or call us at 615-443-2627.
 We will need a notary bond on file or two landowners to sign for you before we can release your notary commission.

 Commission – $12